sm55555/linux_user/README.md

 First you have to access root account

-sudo su -> cd /etc/sudoers.d
+sudo su (in default, change root access) -> cd /etc/sudoers.d

 vi 90-cloud-init-users